shugimilo/ChildrensDrawingsRecognition/README.md

  - **Training set**: 85% (1,745 images)
  - **Validation set**: 15% (296 images)

+### Training
+The script used for model training is located in `scripts/main.py`.
+Training was done over 100 epochs.
+Other settings/hyperparameters can be found in the mentioned file.

 ### Evaluation Results
 The final model's performance can be found in the `val3/` folder.
 It includes: